Facial Twitching Treatment

 This condition is quite rare, and it presents during middle age in women more than men.
 An MRI can confirm the vascular pressure against a facial nerve that causes hemifacial spasms.
 In over 80% of cases, Botox® injections are successful in stopping the facial spasms by regulating the facial nerve transmissions.
 Botox is a neuromodulating toxin that helps moderate muscle movements.

 When Botox injections prove ineffective, microvascular decompression (MVD) surgery is necessary to surgically release the facial nerve from the offending vascular component.
 This is a minimally invasive procedure that is highly successful.
-Dr. Cerrati can explain both options and answer your questions during a consultation for facial twitching treatment in his Utah offices.
+Dr. Cerrati can explain both options and answer your questions during a consultation for facial twitching treatment in his Utah office.
 Call or message him online to inquire about making an appointment.